Souk21/jsfx-lint/README.md

 Default severity: `error`

-Slider defined with an id greater than 256.
+A slider is defined with an id greater than 256.

 ```
 slider257:1<0,1,1>foo